 \begin{claim} $\gamma_{n,1}$ has the minimal number of self-intersection. \end{claim}

-\begin{proof}[Proof]By Theorem \ref{2-gon}, the proof reduces to show that $\gamma_{n,1}$ has no $1-$gons nor $2-$gons.
+\begin{proof}[Proof]By Theorem \ref{2-gone}, the proof reduces to show that $\gamma_{n,1}$ has no singular $1$-gons nor $2$-gons.
 Consider the lifts of $\gamma_{n,1}$ in the universal cover of $\Sigma,$ which are piecewise geodesic lines in $\mathbb{H}^2.$ It is enough to show that every pair of them intersects at most once.
-Indeed, if there were two consecutive intersection they can not happen in segments of the same geodesic segment lifts, so in between there most be at least one gluing point of two distinct geodesic segments. .2cm If there are more than one gluing points in between the consecutive intersections, we would have geodesic side quadrilaterals whose sum of interior angles is bigger or equal to $2\pi,$ which is a contradiction in the hyperbolic plane. .2cm The case were there is exactly one gluing point cannot happen thanks to the choice of $p$ as the intersection points between $\gamma_0$ and $\eta$ with minimal angle. \end{proof} In order to make $\gamma_{n,1}$ smooth, just round the two corners of $\gamma_{n,1},$ and denote it by the same name.
-This gives us a self-transverse closed curve homotopically transversal to $\gamma_n,$ which means that $M_{\hat\gamma_n}\cong M_{\widehat{\gamma_{n,1}}}.$ By Theorem \ref{charac}, $M_{\hat\gamma_n}\not\cong M_{\hat\gamma_k}$ for every $k\not= n,$ because their self-intersection number, which is an invariant under the mapping class group action, is different for each element of the sequence $\{\gamma_n\}.$ Moreover, for any sequence $\{X_n\}$ of hyperbolic metrics on $\Sigma,$ we have that $\ell_{X_n}(\gamma_n) \nearrow \infty,$ because the self-intersection number is increasing too. .2cm The hyperbolicity of $M_{\hat\gamma_n}$ comes from the following fact:
+Indeed, if there were two consecutive intersections they cannot happen in segments of the same geodesic segment lifts, so in between there must is at least one gluing point of two distinct geodesic segments. .2cm If there is more than one gluing point in between the consecutive intersections, we would have geodesic side quadrilaterals whose sum of interior angles is bigger or equal to $2\pi,$ which is a contradiction in the hyperbolic plane. .2cm The case were there is exactly one gluing point cannot happen thanks to the choice of $p$ as the intersection points between $\gamma_0$ and $\eta$ with minimal angle. \end{proof} In order to make $\gamma_{n,1}$ smooth, just round the two corners of $\gamma_{n,1},$ and denote it by the same name.
+This gives us a self-transverse closed curve homotopically transversal to $\gamma_n,$ which means that $M_{\widehat\gamma_n}\cong M_{\widehat{\gamma_{n,1}}}.$ By Theorem \ref{charac}, $M_{\widehat\gamma_n}\not\cong M_{\widehat\gamma_k}$ for every $k\not= n,$ because their self-intersection number, which is an invariant under the mapping class group action, is different for each element of the sequence $\{\gamma_n\}.$ Moreover, for any sequence $\{X_n\}$ of hyperbolic metrics on $\Sigma,$ we have that $\ell_{X_n}(\gamma_n) \nearrow \infty,$ because the self-intersection number is increasing too. .2cm The hyperbolicity of $M_{\widehat\gamma_n}$ comes from the following fact:

 \begin{claim} $\gamma_n$ is filling for every $n\in \mathbb{N}.$\end{claim}